-It is important to develop a routine cleaning regime to keep up there charm.
-If they are not dusted regularly or you use the wrong cleaner they can be damaged.
+It is important to develop a routine cleaning regime to keep up their charm.
+If they are not dusted regularly or you use the wrong cleaner, they can be damaged.
 This can cause them to appear dull and scratched.

 I had clients who would struggle with getting their wood floors streak free and non sticky clean.
 When your wood floors feel like your feet stick to them with each step you take they feel…Yuck!

 Follow along with this guide to ensure your hardwood floors always look their best.

 Vacuum up all debris and gritty dirt.
 Sand and dirt can scratch your floors, so it is important to keep up on this daily.
 It is ok to use dusting mops on areas where there is just dust build up, but for high traffic areas like entry ways, hallways and kitchens it is best to use a vacuum.
 If there is any sand and dirt you won’t want to push it around, increasing the likelihood of scratching your floors.